 Dr. Tom Tait Assistant Clerk to the Council

 I have enjoyed long and successful careers in managing care services to people with learning disabilities together with holding research and lecturing posts in Higher Education.
 Prior to taking early retirement I was a General Manager of a psychiatric hospital.
 I have lived in Shirland for 20+ years and I am a heritage railway enthusiast.
-In my spare time I can be found driving a train at the Ecclesbourne Valley Railway, Derbyshire's longest and most scenic heritage railway line.
+In my spare time I can be found driving a train or undertaking guard duties at the Ecclesbourne Valley Railway, Derbyshire's longest and most scenic heritage railway line.